An epicurean adventure to: India

 Raisins

 You can also use sultanas instead of raisins if you'd like.
-Feel free to add more if you want more sweetness.
+Feel free to add more if you'd like more sweetness.

 Alternatively, you can choose to leave them out completely.